 - Provide tools and resources to support efforts of Member States and their partners for assessing vitamin and mineral nutritional status in populations.

-WHO thanks the US Centers for Disease Control and Prevention (CDC)'s, in particular the International Micronutrient Malnutrition Prevention and Control Program (IMMPaCt) and the Micronutrient Initiative (MI) for their technical and financial support.
+WHO thanks the US Centers for Disease Control and Prevention (CDC)’s International Micronutrient Malnutrition Prevention and Control Program (IMMPaCt), the CDC National Center on Birth Defects and Developmental Disabilities, Nutrition International (NI) and the Bill & Melinda Gates Foundation for their technical and financial support.

 WHO also acknowledges the hard work and collaboration of many individuals, institutions, governments, nongovernmental, and international organizations to maintain VMNIS information up to date.
 Special thanks are due to ministries of health of the WHO Member States, WHO regional offices, WHO country offices and partner organizations.